Emergence of Time from a Twisted Spectral Triple in Almost-Commutative Geometry: Pseudo-Riemannian Spectral Triples

 Thus, every element $x\in Spin(V, \g)^+$ is a $\tw$-unitary operator, providing a concrete example of such operators.
-In the four-dimensional case, the Lorentz group is associated with an operator $\tw$ given by the temporal gamma matrix.
-The corresponding $\tw$-product defines the Krein structure, implicitly encoded in the Dirac Lagrangian.
+In the four-dimensional case, the Lorentz group is associated with an operator $\tw$ given by the fixed (temporal) gamma matrix $e_{(0)}$, i.e. the unique element $e_{(a)}$\footnote{The fixed basis $e_{(a)}$ is defined from the basis $e_{a}$, imposing it's elements to be invariant under $\glv$, see \cite{nieuviarts2025emergence} for more informations.} such that $\g_a=1$.
+The corresponding $\tw$-product defines the Krein structure.

 It is important to note that from the definition of the twist, $\tw$ remains fixed under the action of $Spin(V, \g)^+$, which justifies the notation $\inntw$.
 The relation $\rho(v)=v^\dagger$ then becomes $v=v^\Tadj$ for any $v\in V$, this property is preserved under the action of $Spin(V, \g)^+$.